mortar-works/mortar-website/src/site/use-cases/community-navigation-in-Hackney.md

 ---
-title: Community navigation for Hackney Circle
+title: Circle Community Navigation in Hackney
 pageImage: hc-01.png
 homepageImage: hc-01.png
 description: |-
-  Our Circle Community Navigation platform is delivering a customised social prescribing service in Hackney.
-Hackney Circle combats health inequalities through the promotion of creative health and wellbeing interventions and is designed to help reach isolated older residents with participation opportunities from a network of over forty community and cultural organisations.
+  Our Circle Community Navigation Platform is delivering a customised social prescribing service in Hackney.
+Hackney Circle combats health inequalities through the promotion of creative health and wellbeing interventions and is designed to target reaching isolated older residents with participation opportunities.

 order: 2
 ---